R37r0-Gh057/pyCatAI-pet/README.md

 ### To do:
 - [ ] Add support for linux.
 - [ ] Add better TTS.
+- [ ] Add & use more idle animations.
 - [ ] Make the sprite draggable using mouse.
 - [ ] Make the sprite stick on other program window borders.